 Whale Watching Perth.com is a family run business that was first established in 1984 and has developed an enviable reputation within the recreational boat charter industry of Western Australia.
 Our high whale watching sighting rates and high level of customer service can be measured by our many strong loyal repeat customers.

-Book a Whale Watching trip in Western Australia on your own, with a few mates, or charter the whole boat for your work or private function.
-Our years of knowledge and experience will make sure that your day on the water is a truly memorable one.
-At Whale Watching Perth Charters, we are constantly striving to enhance an already, excellent reputation within the recreational Whale Watching charter boat industry.
+Book a Whale Watching cruise out of Perth on your own, with a few mates, or charter the whole boat for your work or private function.
+Years of whale migration route knowledge and experience will make sure that your day on the ocean is a truly memorable experience.
+At Whale Watching Perth Charters, we constantly strive to enhance an already excellent reputation within the Whale Watching cuise boat industry.

 Whale Types and Migration

 The freezing waters off Antarctica are the summer home for many whale species.
 While there, the whales feed on the rich supply of krill (small prawn-like animals).
 In autumn, as the temperature falls and ice starts to cover the sea, many of the large whale species begin a long and hard migration northward to the warm waters off the Australian coast.
 Humpback and southern right whales follow a similar route each year, and many females make the journey while pregnant so that they can give birth in Australian waters.

 How many whale species are found in Australian waters?

 8 species of baleen whales (Blue, Fin, Sei, Bryde’s, Minke, Humpback, Southern Right, Pygmy);

 35 species of toothed whale (including Sperm, Orca, Pilot, Melon, Strap-toothed, Beaked);

 Nearly 60% of the world’s total number of whales, dolphins and porpoises are found in Australian waters.

 There are three (3) types of whales commonly seen from the shore in Australia: